spring-tips/configuration/README.md

 vault server --dev --dev-root-token-id="00000000-0000-0000-0000-000000000000"
 ```

-Once that's up, in another cshell, install some values into the Vault server, like this.
+Once that's up, in another shell, install some values into the Vault server, like this.

 ```shell
 export VAULT_ADDR="http://localhost:8200"